-The requirements of this Section 14-8.3 are in addition to and not in lieu of other 1 (1)provisions of Chapter 14.
-2

-3 New development, including substantial improvements to existing structures shall comply (2)with the standards of this Section 14-8.3.
-However, this Section 14-8.3 does not apply to 4 an application meeting either of the following criteria: 5

-8 (b) the project will not result in an increased flood risk to persons or structures or their 9 contents as determined by the floodplain administrator, who may require certification by a professional engineer.
-10

-Regardless of applicability of this Section 14-8.3, all development in a special flood 11 (3) hazard area, including excavation and fill operations, requires approval of the floodplain 12 administrator and a permit.
-13
+- 1 (1) The requirements of this Section 14-8.3 are in addition to and not in lieu of other - 2 provisions of Chapter 14. - 3 (2) New development, including substantial improvements to existing structures shall comply - 4 with the standards of this Section 14-8.3.
+However, this Section 14-8.3 does not apply to - 5 an application meeting either of the following criteria: - 6 (a) the project is limited to work that does not change the footprint, size or enclosed area of - 7 an existing structure, such as re-roofing, re-stuccoing or interior remodeling; or - 8 (b) the project will not result in an increased flood risk to persons or structures or their - 9 contents as determined by the floodplain administrator, who may require certification by - 10 a professional engineer. - 11 (3) Regardless of applicability of this Section 14-8.3, all development in a special flood - 12 hazard area, including excavation and fill operations, requires approval of the floodplain - 13 administrator and a permit.

-General Provisions for Development in Special Flood Hazard Areas (C)
+(C) General Provisions for Development in Special Flood Hazard Areas

-15 (1)All newly created lots shall contain a buildable area that is entirely outside of any special flood hazard area.
-16 area, any new construction, including roads and driveways, shall only be outside of the special 18 flood hazard area, except as allowed by Subsections 14-8.3(E), (F) and (G).
-19
+- 15 (1) All newly created lots shall contain a buildable area that is entirely outside of any special - 16 flood hazard area.

-(2)If an existing lot contains land both within and outside of the special flood hazard 17

-20 (3) If an existing lot contains no land outside the special flood hazard portions of the tract are located within a special flood hazard area, the applicant shall submit 24

-21 area, any new construction shall only occur in the flood fringe and only pursuant to Subsections 14-8.3(E), (F) and (G).
-22 chance event, to be shown for sections of the drainage channel at intervals of no greater than 26 one hundred feet.
-The special flood hazard area shall be further 27 defined as floodway and flood fringe, if applicable.
-The floodplain administrator may waive the 28 requirement for the submission of detailed hydrologic data based on a site investigation.
-29

-23 (4) On an application for subdivision plat or development plan approval, where the tract or an architect, professional land surveyor or professional engineer on the development plan, 31 subdivision plat, and construction permit where applicable.
-32

-25 detailed hydrologic data indicating the water surface elevations for a one percent appropriate FIRM.
-Flood fringe, floodway and base flood elevation shall be shown as required by 34 the floodplain administrator.
-35
+- 17 (2) If an existing lot contains land both within and outside of the special flood hazard - area, any new construction, including roads and driveways, shall only be outside of the special - 19 flood hazard area, except as allowed by Subsections 14-8.3(E), (F) and (G). - 20 (3) If an existing lot contains no land outside the special flood hazard - 21 area, any new construction shall only occur in the flood fringe and only pursuant to Subsections - 22 14-8.3(E), (F) and (G). - On an application for subdivision plat or development plan approval, where the tract or - portions of the tract are located within a special flood hazard area, the applicant shall submit - 25 detailed hydrologic data indicating the water surface elevations for a one percent - 26 chance event, to be shown for sections of the drainage channel at intervals of no greater than - one hundred feet.
+The special flood hazard area shall be further - defined as floodway and flood fringe, if applicable.
+The floodplain administrator may waive the - requirement for the submission of detailed hydrologic data based on a site investigation. - 30 The special flood hazard area, FIRM panel number and date shall be accurately depicted by - an architect, professional land surveyor or professional engineer on the development plan, - 32 subdivision plat, and construction permit where applicable. - For purposes of this Section 14-8.3, the special flood hazard area is that shown on the - 34 appropriate FIRM.
+Flood fringe, floodway and base flood elevation shall be shown as required by - 35 the floodplain administrator.

-The special flood hazard area, FIRM panel number and date shall be accurately depicted by 30

-33 (5) For purposes of this Section 14-8.3, the special flood hazard area is that shown on the